By David Joel Miller.

 Why do some people get a mental illness and not others?

 We have had a lot of theories of mental illness, over the years, most of which have not panned out.
 So what do we know or think we know at this point?
-Some things that were suggested as causes for mental illness in the past turned out to be only a little right and a lot wrong.
+Some things that were suggested as causes of mental illness in the past turned out to be only a little right and a lot wrong.
 Check past posts for the discussion of that part if you missed it.

 Recent studies of the brain have added a lot to our knowledge of how the brain works and what is causing those processes.
 The picture while having more lines drawn in is far from clear.